 Once the basic exercises (attached L1 and L2) are tolerated and able to be performed please progress to the Back Class Exercise Circuit by clicking here

 What if I am having a flare up?

 A flare up is a temporary increase in pain as a result of tissue irritation and not due to ‘damage’ or a new problem.

-Flare ups can last between a few minutes or even a few months, for some people easing with only some rest whereas some other people will require more of an active input.
+Flare ups can last from a few minutes to a few months, for some people, only easing with rest whilst others will require more active support to help them recover.
 This is ideally done through: